buddhist-uni/buddhist-uni.github.io/_tags/rebirth-stories.md

 parents: [indian, sutta]
 ---

-Rebirth stories in the Pāḷi Canon.
+Stories of past (and future) lives found in the Buddhist Canon.